colorjs/color-space/r&d.md

   - We can ask AI which kind of alias is more widespread
 - Anyways we don't have channel aliases
 - We can put alias to docs

+## [ ] mat3 * vec3 separate operation

++ separates concern, DRY
++ lots of code reuse (many places), less space
++ we can store matrices separately, rather than functions
++ can possibly be done as SIMD
++ WebGL-friendly
+- introduces some utility file
+- less readable, less self-documenting
+- slightly slower

 ## [ ] Comparison table with color spaces